ZeroC

 ZeroC is a software company based in Jupiter, Florida, United States.
-The company was founded by Marc Laukin in 2002.
+The company was founded by Marc Laukien in 2002.

 The company develops and publishes tools for software developers.
 Its main products are Ice, a framework for building distributed applications, and IceRPC, an RPC framework over the QUIC transport.
 Both Ice and IceRPC are open-source and developed on GitHub, with binary packages available from common software repositories.